sunilab/mind-the-gap/README.md

 - Rolling sales -> what should we call this field?
 - Commission amount
 - Payout
+- Percent to goal (if goal is available)

 ## Questions
 - Will the commission rate table always be provided when users upload their data?
 - How will customers load their data regularly into our calc engine?
 Upload, APIs?
 - What data will they load for regular processing?
 Which columns?
 - Do we need a unique ID for sales rep as a required entity?
-Could have duplicate sales rep names
+Could have duplicate sales rep names - e-mail, mobile, id as unique identifier
 - Can deductions be specified in the revenue column as a negative value?
-- Will commission rate always be a percentage value even if not specified?
+- Will commission rate always be a percentage value even if not specified? - can we get the cell type from the spreadsheet?
 - What kind of lookups can be specified in the sheet other than commission rate?
+Goal amounts, exchange rates
 - Should we try to build a sales hierarchy from the presented data to be used during regular uploads?
+Yes

 ## Logic
 - For each worksheet in the workbook